mmyrte/chelsa_cmip6/README.md

 ### without using python
 You can also use the function directly from the terminal if you like.
-The chelsa_cmip6 package comes with a wrapper function, that allows you to simply use it via the terminal without any python knowledge required.
-It means however that you have to add the wrapper function chelsa_cmip6.py to your PATH variable, so that your system knows where to look for it.
+The chelsa_cmip6 package comes with a wrapper function, run_chelsa_cmip6.py that allows you to simply use it via the terminal without any python knowledge required.
+It means however that you have to add directory where the wrapper function run_chelsa_cmip6.py is located to your PATH variable, so that your system knows where to look for it.

 #### on Linux
 1. Set the